Amid68/Fake-News-Detection/docs/srs.md

 ### 2.2 News Aggregation

 #### 2.2.1 Content Collection
-- **FR-4.1:** The system shall aggregate news from at least three reliable English sources.
+- **FR-4.1:** The system shall aggregate news from at least three reliable sources.
 - **FR-4.2:** The system shall fetch articles based on user-selected topics.
 - **FR-4.3:** The system shall update content at least once per hour.
 - **FR-4.4:** The system shall properly attribute content to its original source.